 You can see all the geat that I recommend on my page River Fishing Gear: Everything You Need To Succeed In 2021.

 You can float fish for many river species.

-I specialize in float fishing so if I missed something and you have a question or you have some tips and advice you would like to add to help all the ready just say so in the comment section below.
+I specialize in float fishing for trout, steelhead, and salmon so if I missed something and you have a question about float fishing or you have some tips and advice that you would like to share, just say so in the comment section below.